The Magic Healing Power of Handcrafted Wooden Combs

 The process starts with carefully selected precious woods, which are left to dry out completely over the course of several years.
 The comb’s minimalist silhouette is sketched on the wood and cut out with a wire saw, then each tooth is polished by hand to achieve a smooth, rounded profile.

 The finished comb retains the wood’s natural colour, texture, and soothing aroma—a much-needed token for our stressful times.
-Three to five minutes of gentle scalp massage using the comb is recommended in the morning and before bed to invigorate, improve circulation, and relieve stressful tension in the body.
+Three to five minutes of gentle scalp massage using the wood comb is recommended in the morning and before bed to invigorate, improve circulation, and relieve stressful tension in the body.